Schillinger system: Beyond style

-The thesis underlying Schillinger's research is that music is a form of movement.
-Any physical action or process has its equivalent form of expression in music.
-Both movement and music are understandable with our existing knowledge of science.
-His contribution was intuitively recognizing how to apply everyday mathematics to the making of music.
-He expressed the belief that certain patterns were universal, and common to both music and the very structure of our nervous system.

-Schillinger's style can induce a resistance, appearing at times relentlessly dry, favoring algebra and music notation above words.
-Occasionally the text is deliberately provocative.
-The techniques are tools: by themselves, they do not compose music but merely assist the composer in the planning and execution of large musical structures.
-The techniques in the field of rhythm to some extent compensate for an imbalance in composition literature, largely dominated by considerations of pitch.

-Many of the techniques and procedures were later independently advocated by others, whom history remembers as their creators.
-Furthermore, Schillinger pioneered advanced algorithmic compositional techniques long before the work of Iannis Xenakis and other later advocates.

-The uncompromising tone is due partly to the background from which he emerged.
-During the 1930s, he was amongst those who called for science to sweep away outdated practices.

 Students

-For all its rigour, repetition and challenge, the System was enjoyed and apparently used with great success for many years after its author's death.
+For all its rigor, repetition and challenge, the system was enjoyed and apparently used with great success for many years after its author's death.
 Schillinger’s influence lingers on in the work of celebrated musicians as well as those who produced countless film scores and television theme tunes.

 Schillinger had a profound effect on the world of jazz education.
-One of Schillinger's recognised students, Lawrence Berk, founded the Schillinger House of Music in Boston, after Schillinger's death, to continue the dissemination of the System.
-Schillinger House opened in 1945 and later became the Berklee College of Music where the Schillinger System survived in the curriculum until the 1960s.
-See: Berklee method.
+One of Schillinger's recognised students, Lawrence Berk, founded the Schillinger House of Music in Boston, after Schillinger's death, to continue the dissemination of the system.
+Schillinger House opened in 1945 and later became the Berklee College of Music where the Schillinger system survived in the curriculum until the 1960s.

-In the 1940s, the Schillinger Method was a focus of the curriculum at Westlake College of Music.
-Dick Grove, who was one of the teachers at Westlake and had studied the Schillinger System for 9 years, developed some of Schillinger's ideas into his own comprehensive system of music education, which he taught at his Grove School of Music and later at the Grove School Without Walls.
+In the 1940s, the Schillinger method was a focus of the curriculum at Westlake College of Music.
+Dick Grove, who was one of the teachers at Westlake and had studied the Schillinger system for nine years, developed some of Schillinger's ideas into his own comprehensive system of music education, which he taught at his Grove School of Music and later at the Grove School Without Walls.

 Noted jazz swing composer Edgar Sampson ("Stompin' at the Savoy") was a Schillinger student in the 1940s.

 Yet another admirer and former student of Schillinger's system was veteran movie composer, John Barry. ("John Barry - A Sixties Theme" by Eddi Fiegel (Constable, London, 1998)).